 - Lots more!
-Click to download The A to Z of things to bring – January, 2013, a list of items accepted at the Ridge Meadows Recycling Depot
+Click to download RMRS A to Z List, a list of items accepted at the Ridge Meadows Recycling Depot

 - Pick up new recycling bags or a blue box

 - Drop off an application form for the Low-Flow Toilet Tax Credit

 - Order a Solar Cone Food Digester, Composter, Rain Barrel or Bear-Resistant Tote (Spring only)